zelal-Eizaldeen/DeepRetrieval/README.md

 [Example Wandb Training Log on PubMed Search Engine](https://wandb.ai/patjj/literature_search?nw=nwuserpj20)

-⭐️ Star our repository to stay up-to-date with exciting new features and improvements!
-Get instant notifications for new releases! 🌟
+⭐️ Star our repository to stay up-to-date with exciting new features and improvements! 🌟

 ## 📦 Installation